SidOfc/simple_csv/README.md

 ### Reading a CSV file without headers

-Last but not least, if we have a CSV file that does not contain headers we can use the following setup.
+If we have a CSV file that does not contain headers we can use the following setup.
 Setting `:has_headers` to `false` means we do not expect the first line to be headers.
 Therefore we have to explicitly define the headers before looping the CSV.